zipCoder933/Xbuilders/assets/notes/Xbuilders Roadmap.md

 # Managable To-Do List
 We split the implementation features into a list of items that can be completed in a very short time period.
-Each item should be able to be completed in roughly 2 hours:
+Each item should be able to be completed in roughly 2 hours: we can calculate the number of weeks it will take with the folowing formula:
+`number of weeks = total hours / hours spent per week `

+assuming you spent 1hr/day for 6 days a week, it would take about 50 days to complete everything in this list, assuming each item took 2.4 hours:
+`weeks = (18 tasks)(2.4h) / (1h)(6d) = 7.2 weeks`

-1. succesfully resolve queue on thread pool (or just another thread) when handling lots of block events
+3. succesfully resolve queue on thread pool (or just another thread) when handling lots of block events
 2. Add multithreaded block events
-    * you could try making every block event on a separate thread pool than bulk block threads
-    * make every event on its own thread, but if after .1ms it hasnt stopped, send it to thread pool?
-    * maybe there is a way to start it on our own thread but move it to a separate thread
+    * Test by adding tree set events
 2. Add line, and fill tools
     1. If tool parameters become too un-maintainable, add some additional framework for parameters in the context of future UI solutions
 3. Add copy/paste tools